Did Blackpink’s Lisa really wear Rosa Parks embroidered on her Met Gala outfit?

-Did White Lotus star Lisa Manobal really wear Rosa Parks embroidered on her Met Gala outfit?
+Did White Lotus star Lisa Manobal really wear Rosa Parks’ face embroidered on her Met Gala outfit?

-Fans think the K-pop star was wearing face of the civil rights activist embroidered into her Louis Vuitton undergarment
+Fans thought the K-pop star was wearing face of the civil rights activist embroidered into her Louis Vuitton undergarment

 This year’s Met Gala saw another event full of stunning outfits, bold designs, and, of course, some questionable choices.